Smart science to improve lives™

 Although at-home hair care routines aren’t expected to replace salon appointments, consumers are seeking products that offer salon-grade results combined with convenience, ease of application and cost-saving consideration.

 The global pandemic gave consumers the chance to focus on hair health and strength over styling, and they now prioritise this on a regular basis.
-Formats such as hair treatments, masks and serums/oils in particular benefited from a boost in usage amongst women in the UK.
+Formats such as hair treatments, masks and serums/oils benefited from a boost in usage amongst women in the UK.
 Products such as hair masks are moving away from being just a self-care, indulgent treat to a solution-led product that targets specific concerns.
 Science-backed and inclusive formulations are key.

 Consumers have greater confidence in using these at-home solutions to treat and repair the hair as well as helping it to look and feel good.